MicrosoftEdge/WebView2Feedback/specs/ThrottlingControlScript.md

   /// WebView2 Runtime.
   COREWEBVIEW2_THROTTLING_CATEGORY_INTENSIVE,

-  /// Applies to frames that have been marked untrusted by the host app.
+  /// Applies to frames that have been marked for isolated throttling by the host app.
   /// This is a category specific to WebView2 with no corresponding state in the
   /// Chromium tab state model.
 The default value is a constant determined by
   /// the running version of the WebView2 Runtime.
-  COREWEBVIEW2_THROTTLING_CATEGORY_UNTRUSTED_FRAME
+  COREWEBVIEW2_THROTTLING_CATEGORY_ISOLATED
 } COREWEBVIEW2_THROTTLING_CATEGORY;

 /// A continuation of the `ICoreWebView2` interface to support ThrottlingPreference.